Biomedical Engineering Minor

 - Half courses (0.5 credit) may be offered in the fall or winter term; please refer to the current Academic Calendar for scheduling information and course descriptions

-- Entry into BME 498Y requires students to fill out a Microsoft Form.
+- Entry into BME 498Y requires students to fill out a survey which will be posted on the BME Minor Quercus board.

 - Entry to the BME Thesis Option requires students to submit the Thesis/Design Project Preliminary Approval Form to the CDP Office.
 Please see this for further instructions.